‘Leonard of Montreal’ is from When the Earth Was Flat, a collection of writings by Raymond Fraser, available in better bookstores and on Amazon. |

 the trouble with Leonard

-It’s true Irving Layton said that to me.
+he has nothing to say It’s true Irving Layton said that to me.
 It must have been hard for his ego to see his less talented (as a poet) protégé (as Leonard had been) surpass him to such a degree in fame and fortune.

 When we left the Bistro he offered me a drive home.
 I was living by this time out on Côte-des-Neiges Road, in another direction from his mother’s house in Westmount, which was where he was headed.
 But he said it didn’t matter and hailed a cab.
 As we turned onto Côte-des-Neiges and were climbing the hill he spotted a pretty girl hitchhiking and told the driver to pull over.